Last revised: February 2023

 iii. (i) and (ii), collectively (the “Sites”)

-iv.
-The Bigleaf SD-WAN internet optimization service (“SD-WAN”)
+- The Bigleaf Cloud-Access Network internet optimization service

-Anonymous information, which we are not in a position to relate to you or to your business, does not qualify as Personal Data or Company Data and is not subject to the provisions of this policy.
+Anonymous information, which we are not able to relate to you or to your business, does not qualify as Personal Data or Company Data and is not subject to the provisions of this policy.

 Controller in the sense of the General Data Protection Regulation (GDPR) and other data protection or data privacy laws in the Member States of the European Union or the European Economic Area and other guidelines with a data protection nature regarding the Services is: